cweagans/composer-patches/README.md

 ## Allowing patches to be applied from dependencies

-If you want your project to accept patches from dependencies, you must have the following in your composer file:
+If your project doesn't supply any patches of its own, but you still want to accept patches from dependencies, you must have the following in your composer file:

 ```json
 {